VPI-EMG introductory remarks

 • Application by an ECM with more than 10,000 wagons serviced by it

-• Joint application by at least 2 ECMs with at least 2,000 wagons serviced between them
+• Joint application by at least 2 ECMs, each with at least 2,000 wagons serviced between them

 • Proposal of the respective technical authors of a VPI-EMG module